 CONNECTED BY WATER – SOUTH YORKSHIRE’S FLOOD CATCHMENT PLAN

-Partners across South Yorkshire have launched an action plan in response to flood risk and the climate emergency on a catchment scale.
+Partners across South Yorkshire are working together in response to flood risk and the climate emergency on a catchment scale.

-The plan includes over 100 projects, to better protect over 17,000 homes and businesses and regionally significant infrastructure across South Yorkshire.
+First launched in January 2022, the Plan has been updated in 2023.
+It now includes over 100 projects to better protect over 25,000 homes and businesses, and regionally significant infrastructure across South Yorkshire.

-The plan also highlights new collaborations such as the Source to Sea Nature Based Solution Programme, comprising three projects across the upper, lower, and middle Don to implement a range of natural solutions to slow the flow and create more space for water.
+The Plan also highlights collaborations such as the Source to Sea Nature Based Solution Programme, comprising three projects across the upper, lower, and middle Don to implement a range of natural solutions to slow the flow and create more space for water.

 A ‘living document’

-Along with the key partners around 40 supporting organisations are crucial to the delivery of this plan.
-As a ‘living document’ which will be regularly reviewed and updated, this number will continue to grow as the plan develops.
+Along with the key partners, around 40 supporting organisations are crucial to the delivery of this Plan.
+The Connected by Water Plan is a ‘living document’ which will be regularly reviewed and updated, with the number of collaborators continuing to grow.